tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #38.
->Write a Python program to display astrological sign for given date of birth.
+>Write a function to display astrological sign for given date of birth.

 **Expected Output :**
 ```